A Message Regarding COVID-19 and Telemedicine

 As your dedicated network of healthcare providers, Consensus Health seeks to provide you with all the resources we can during this unprecedented pandemic.
 Coronavirus has touched almost every aspect of our daily lives – with the proper precautions, however, you can minimize the risk to you and your family’s health.
 If you think you may have contracted coronavirus, be sure to contact your primary care doctor before seeking emergency care.

 All of our doctors now provide telemedicine appointments for patients to minimize contact and reduce the risk of spreading coronavirus.
-For questions about our telemedicine platform or how to initiate your video visit once you’ve set an appointment, check out our Doxy.me flyer or our video visit guide.
-To find the link to your specific doctor’s video portal, click on the button below.
+For questions about our telemedicine platform or how to initiate your video visit once you’ve set an appointment, please contact your provider’s office.

 What is COVID-19?

 COVID-19, also referred to as coronavirus, is primarily a respiratory illness that can be transmitted between humans.
 COVID-19 is named because it was discovered in 2019 during an investigation of an outbreak in Wuhan, China.